sirdelta/cts/SPEC.md

 # Specifications

-This document is a quick overview of the CTS project, covering the general structure of the project, the program flow and the project boundaries.
+This document is a quick overview of the CTS project, covering the general structure of the project, the program execution and the project boundaries.

 ## Implementations